 There are 10 chalets plus a larger, family cottage, giving the camp a maximum capacity of 24 guests.
-All have private bathrooms plus outdoor showers.
+All have private bathrooms plus outdoor showersm and are air conditioned.
 Each chalet has its own deck area, perfect for quiet moments, taking in views of the plains and river.

 The main part of the camp is open plan.
 Here you'll find several sofas, the bar, a cosy library and the dining area.
 These lead out to a large viewing deck overlooking a waterhole.
 The swimming pool comes into its own in the heat of the day.

 From the lodge you can take game drive in Chobe National Park, famous for its large elephant herds but also home to buffalo, zebra, giraffe and a number of predators including lion, leopard, hyaena and wild dog.
 It's also prime bird watching territory, with over 300 species having been recorded.
 You'll also have opportunities to go on boat safaris, explore nature up close on a guided walk and visit the local village to learn about the daily lives of the Sibuya people.

 The lodge has been designed and built following strict eco-friendly principles, minimising its carbon footprint, using reclaimed wood for construction, sandbags for insulation and solar power to heat water and provide electricity.